£1,000,000 Compensation for Stroke Related Paralysis

 A medical misdiagnosis is a form of medical negligence which means that a medical professional misdiagnoses an illness or medical condition.
 Many medical misdiagnoses have devastating effects, for example, a victim of a stroke may find their treatment delayed, worsening the severity of their stroke and leaving them with effects that could have been avoidable, had they received the necessary treatment earlier.

 Patients that receive a medical misdiagnosis, in an NHS hospital, private hospital or other medical establishment are entitled to claim for medical misdiagnosis compensation or NHS misdiagnosis compensation, if it can be proved that the misdiagnosis caused harm to the patient.
 A recent study found some worrying NHS misdiagnosis statistics.
 There were 1,136 medical misdiagnosis compensation claims in 2014/5, which were related to failure to diagnose or late diagnosis.
-For these claims, the NHS had to pay out £185 million in NHS misdiagnosis compensation.
+For stroke misdiagnosis compensation claims, the NHS would pay out £185 million in NHS misdiagnosis compensation.
 What’s more in the same period of time there were medical misdiagnosis claims for patients being diagnosed with the wrong condition, for which £12 million in NHS misdiagnosis compensation was paid out.

 Details of the Stroke Paralysis Compensation Injury